NextronSystems/nextron-helper-scripts/thor-seed/README.md

 ### -CustomUrl

 Allows you to define a custom URL from which the THOR package is retrieved.
 Make sure that the package contains the full program folder, provide it as ZIP archive and add valid licenses (Incident Response license, THOR Lite license).
-THOR Seed will automaticall find the THOR binaries in the extracted archive.
+THOR Seed will automatically find the THOR binaries in the extracted archive.

 ### -RandomDelay

 A random delay in seconds before the scan starts.
 This is helpful when you start the script on thousands of end systems to avoid system (VM host) or network (package retrieval) overload by distributing the load over a defined time range.

+### -CpuLimit

+Limit THOR CPU usage by passing `--cpulimit <value>` to THOR.
+The value must be between 1 and 100.

 ### -OutputPath

 The output path is a custom directory to write all output files to (default is the script's directory).
 Output files include a text log, an HTML report and a CSV file for all filescan findings regarded as suspicious or malicious.

+When preset configs are enabled, THOR Seed also writes this effective output path into the generated THOR config as `rebase-dir`.

 ### -NoLog